-The X3D (Extensible 3-D) file format is an International Standards Organization (ISO) ratified standard developed and maintained by the Web3D Consortium6.
-A detailed description of this file format is provided by Daly & Brutzman (2007), to which we refer the interested reader for further information.
-Repeating verbatim the description provided by the Web3D Consortium, "X3D is a royalty-free open standards file format and run-time architecture to represent and communicate 3-D scenes and objects using XML".
-The X3D file format has evolved from the Virtual Reality Modeling Language (VRML) format, with the intent to become the standard file format for the publication of 3-D graphics on the World Wide Web.
+The X3D (Extensible 3D) file format is an International Organization for Standardization (ISO) ratified standard developed and maintained by the Web3D Consortium.6 A detailed description of this file format is provided by Daly & Brutzman (2007), to which we refer the interested reader for further information.
+Repeating verbatim the description provided by the Web3D Consortium, "X3D is a royalty-free open standards file format and run-time architecture to represent and communicate 3D scenes and objects using XML."
+The X3D file format has evolved from the Virtual Reality Modeling Language (VRML) format, with the intent to become the standard file format for the publication of 3D graphics on the World Wide Web.
 While the X3D standard is still evolving, backwards compatibility of the file format is a key objective pursued by the Web3D Consortium (Daly & Brutzman 2007).
 The Web3D Consortium has also established connection with the World Wide Web Consortium7 and other partners8 to ensure the compatibility of the X3D file format with the evolving World Wide Web.

 The X3D file format uses a rectangular, right-handed coordinate system.
 It supports (among other elements) polygonal and parametric geometry, with data points and meshes represented via solid shapes and surfaces.
-The X3D standard also supports the inclusion of 2-D text in 3-D space, useful for annotating models, as well as
+The X3D standard also supports the inclusion of 2D text in 3D space, useful for annotating models, as well as lighting elements and materials.
+Volumetric rendering (with an emphasis on human anatomy representation) is being developed by the Medical Working Group for X3D9, with dedicated (and still limited) specifications included in ISO X3D v3.3.
+Several quality assurance tools developed alongside the X3D standard itself, for example X3D-EDIT10 or the online X3D VALIDATOR,11 allow one to easily inspect X3D files to ensure they contain no syntax errors and follow the X3D file format conventions.